Making Your Next Technology Transition Less Scary: 8 Keys To Success

 The best thing you can do is communicate your plan early and often to everyone.
 Create a central place where teachers and district staff can access resources, information and regular updates about the implementation process.

-4. The process
+4. The Process

-Consider the implementation of the technology as an ongoing process the requires communication, information, and adjustment based on that information.
+Consider the implementation of the technology transitions as an ongoing process the requires communication, information, and adjustment based on that information.

 Keep the information fresh.
 Use this location to post regular updates about the implementation and provide a way for people to ask questions.
 What is the next key step?
 What recent successes have you had?
 What are recent setbacks?

 The more information you provide, the less ambiguity there is surrounding the change.